joysmith/Express-by-Robert_Bunch/03 Before Express/notes/README.md

    <br>
    <br>

-6. Http can send following stuff, informs of packets to other browser
+6. Http can send following stuff, in-forms of packets to other browser from server

 - <img src="image%20notes/8%20http%20can%20send%20following%20.png" width="500">
      <br>